fagci/teree/README.md

 # teree
-Terminal tree -- package to print any objects as tree
+Terminal tree &mdash; package to print any objects as tree

 ## Usage